 Storing and caring for your jeans will help ensure a long and storied life for your raw denim.
 Now the conventional thought may be to fold your jeans and put them away in your closet until the next wear.
 By doing this, you run the risk of losing all the hard work you put into creating the fades and creases as well as creating an issue of odor through the build up of bacteria on your denim.

-If your jeans do happen to take on a foul odor over months of not washing your raw denim (very likely), maybe this quick fix will be what you're looking for!
+If your jeans do happen to take on a foul odor over months of not washing your raw denim (very likely), maybe this

 As far as storing your jeans, hanging them out to allow steady air flow is the ideal situation for your denim.
 Either on a hanger or through the belt loops.